mandliya/mandliya.github.io/_posts/2025-12-01-paper-implementation-steering-language-models-with-activation-engineering.md

 ## Conclusion

-Activation Addition shows that large language models are not opaque black boxes whose behavior can only be altered through training.
+Activation Addition and Contrastive Activation Addition shows that large language models are not opaque black boxes whose behavior can only be altered through training.
 Instead, they contain internal geometric structure that can be directly manipulated at inference time.
 The ability to steer a model by adding a carefully chosen direction to its residual stream reveals that many high level behaviors (sentiment, tone, affect, even aspects of refusal) are already encoded in a linear, actionable form.
 At the same time, the fragility of these interventions is a reminder that such control is neither universal nor guaranteed.
 It is best understood not as a control solution, but as a diagnostic and exploratory tool.